ABB: 2020s

+In May 2024, ABB agreed to acquire the wiring accessories business of Siemens in China.
+This deal will give access to a distribution network across 230 cities in China.

+As of 2025, ABB planned to rebrand all of its residential electrical product lines acquired from GE with the ABB ReliaHome brand.

+In October 2025, ABB agreed to sell its industrial robotics business to Softbank Group in a $5.4 billion deal—preempting plans to spin the division off as its own company in 2026.

 Products and services

 Major product launches and innovations

 In 1990, ABB launched Azipod, a family of electric propulsion systems that extends below the hulls of large ships, providing both thrust and steering functions.
 Developed in cooperation with the Finnish shipbuilder Masa-Yards, Azipod has demonstrated the viability of hybrid-electric power in seagoing vessels, while also increasing maneuverability, fuel efficiency and space efficiency.

 In 1998, ABB launched the FlexPicker, a robot using a three-armed delta design uniquely suited to the picking and packing industry.

-In 2000, ABB brought to market the world's first commercial, high-voltage, shore-to-ship electric power, at the Swedish port of Gothenburg.
+In 2000, ABB brought to market the world's first commercial high-voltage shore-to-ship electric power, at the Swedish port of Gothenburg.
 Supplying electricity to berthed ships from the shore enables vessels to shut down their engines while in port, significantly reducing noise, vibrations and carbon emissions.

 In 2004, ABB launched its Extended Automation System 800xA, an industrial system for the process industries.
 Today, the company is the global market leader in distributed control systems.